Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation: Strengthening previous characterization results

 Corollary~\ref{cor:det_rules} and Theorem~\ref{th:restricted} also allow us to strengthen several seminal results for deterministic object allocation problems, which were established for less general object allocation models than the one introduced in Section~\ref{sec:model}.

-The first important result in the literature that can be strengthened by Corollary~\ref{cor:det_rules} is a characterization result by \citet{pycia2017incentive}.
-They study a model without a null-object and with a unit-capacity object set that contains at least as many objects as agents. \citeauthor{pycia2017incentive} characterize the set of \textsl{Pareto efficient} and \textsl{group strategy-proof} deterministic rules as the class of so-called \emph{Trading Cycles rules}.\footnote{\citeauthor{pycia2017incentive}’s Trading Cycles rules build on the classic Top Trading Cycles (TTC) algorithm but, instead of simply owning objects, agents might have different kinds of control rights over objects (which may sequentially depend on the executed steps of the algorithm): they can own objects, or act as brokers who control how the item is passed along.
+The first important result in the literature that can be strengthened by Corollary~\ref{cor:det_rules} is a characterization result by \citet{pycia2017incentive} \citep[see also][]{bade2020random}.\footnote{\citet{bade2020random} refers to a deterministic rule that satisfies \textsl{Pareto efficiency}, \textsl{strategy-proofness}, and \textsl{non-bossiness} as \textsl{good}.
+Corollary~\ref{cor:det_rules} implies that what \citeauthor{bade2020random} calls \textsl{goodness} of a rule is equivalent to \textsl{pairwise efficiency}, \textsl{non-wastefulness}, \textsl{strategy-proofness}, and \textsl{non-bossiness}.} They study a model without a null object and with a unit-capacity object set that contains at least as many objects as agents. \citeauthor{pycia2017incentive} characterize the set of \textsl{Pareto efficient} and \textsl{group strategy-proof} deterministic rules as the class of so-called \emph{Trading Cycles rules}.\footnote{\citeauthor{pycia2017incentive}'s Trading Cycles rules build on the classic Top Trading Cycles (TTC) algorithm but, instead of simply owning objects, agents might have different kinds of control rights over objects (which may sequentially depend on the executed steps of the algorithm): they can own objects, or act as brokers who control how the item is passed along.
 At each step of the Trading Cycles algorithm, agents look at the available objects and point to the one they most prefer according to their control rights (owners can point at their best available object while brokers essentially can only point at best available objects owned by others).
 At the same time, each item points to the agent who currently controls it, whether by ownership or brokerage.
 These directed links create trading cycles that can be cleared accordingly.
-The agents and objects involved are then removed, and the process repeats with the remaining agents and objects.} Proposition~\ref{prop:equivalences} and Corollary~\ref{cor:det_rules} then allow us to weaken \textsl{group strategy-proofness} to \textsl{pairwise strategy-proofness} and to weaken \textsl{Pareto efficiency} to [\textsl{pairwise efficiency} and \textsl{non-wastefulness}] in \citet[][Theorem~1]{pycia2017incentive}; thus obtaining the following strengthened characterization of Trading Cycles rules on $\R^N$.
+The agents and objects involved are then removed, and the process repeats with the remaining agents and objects.} Proposition~\ref{prop:equivalences} and Corollary~\ref{cor:det_rules} then allow us to weaken \textsl{group strategy-proofness} to \textsl{pairwise strategy-proofness} and to weaken \textsl{Pareto efficiency} to \textsl{pairwise efficiency} and \textsl{non-wastefulness} in \citet[][Theorem~1]{pycia2017incentive}, thus obtaining the following strengthened characterization of Trading Cycles rules on $\R^N$.